sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 ## Task 1: The Big Problems

 When I first started taking classes for my major, I had no idea what I was supposed to solve with the skills I learned.
-I know lecture style learning is not great, but personally I would have liked to learn about the major problems Bioinformaticians worked on so I could feel some sense of purpoes.
+Thus, the first crash course will include descriptions of some of the things we do.
+I know lecture style learning is not great, but personally I would have liked to learn about the major problems Bioinformaticians work on so I could feel some sense of purpoes.
 I will try to make the lecture quick!

 ### The Alignment Problem